 - It’s your turn: Have I missed anything that you consider important?
 Post a comment and let me know.

-Chronicles of a deaf audiologist
+Chronicle of a deaf audiologist

 Seven Questions to Ask When Shopping For a Hearing Care Professional